Chronic myelogenous leukemia: Cause

 In most cases, no obvious cause for CML can be isolated.

 Risk factors

-CML is more common in males than in females (male to female ratio of 1.4:1) and appears more commonly in the elderly with a median age at diagnosis of 65 years.
+CML is slightly more common in males than in females (male-to-female ratio of 1.4:1) and appears more often in the elderly with a median age at diagnosis of 65 years.
 Exposure to ionising radiation appears to be a risk factor, based on a 50 fold higher incidence of CML in Hiroshima and Nagasaki nuclear bombing survivors.
 The rate of CML in these individuals seems to peak about 10 years after the exposure.